Koepka, DeChambeau share lead at the Masters

 An easier description: Another exciting finish at the Masters, this time on a Thursday.

 Brooks Koepka got it started, adding to his reputation of playing his best golf in the majors.
-He rolled in a 20-foot putt birdie, his fourth straight, from behind the 12th green to take the lead.
+He rolled in a 20-foot putt birdie from behind the 12th green, the first of four straight birdies to take the lead.
 DeChambeau answered with four straight birdies at the end of his round, with two shots inches away from being even better.

 His 8-iron on the par-3 16th grazed the edge of the cup.
 His 6-iron into the 18th was even better, so good that it rolled smack into the middle of the pin and bounced back an inch or two .